 10. Scottish Cocker

 The Scottish Cocker is part Cocker Spaniel and part Scottish Terrier.
 Both an English or American Cocker Spaniel work in this case.
-And while they’re one of the least common Terrier mixes, but slowly growing in popularity.
+And while they’re one of the least common Terrier mixes, these dogs are slowly growing in popularity.

 In essence, they’re the opposite of the Jacairn.
-In other words, they’re laid back and mellow dogs that’ll happily lounge around with you.
-Moreover, they’re extremely social dogs, which probably comes from the Cocker Spaniel side.
+They’re laid back and mellow dogs that’ll happily lounge around with you.
+What’s more, they’re extremely sociable dogs, which probably comes from the Cocker Spaniel side.

-The Scottish Terrier side is credited for their courageousness and alertness.
-They can be aggressive when the situation calls for it – and they’re smart enough to figure out when.
-But most of the time they’ll chilling.
+From the Scottish Terrier side brings their courageousness and alertness to the table.
+Scottish Cockers can be aggressive when the situation calls for it – and they’re smart enough to figure out when.
+But most of the time, they’ll be chilling by your side.

-There’s a lot of mystery surrounding the origins of this designer breed, but most people believe they originated from the United States in the 1990’s.
-Regardless, the Schnocker was bred to be the ultimate companion lap dog.
+There’s a lot of mystery surrounding the origins of this designer breed.
+However, many will claim they first originated from the United States in the 1990’s.
+Regardless of origins, this mix was bred to be the ultimate companion lap dog.

-These dogs are a great balance, which explains their growing popularity.
+Schnockers strike the perfect balance for the vast majority of dog owners.
 They’re moderately active and will happily go on adventures with you.
-Likewise, they’ll always come in for a nice cuddle whenever they get the chance.
+At the same time, they’ll always come in for a nice cuddle whenever they get the chance.

-Like with many mixed dogs, the Schnocker can vary in appearance.
-Though, they usually come with a slim frame, long legs and floppy ears.
+Like with many hybrid dogs, a Schnocker can vary in appearance.
+Though, they usually come with a slim frame, long legs, and a set of floppy ears.
 Coat colors, highlights and length can also vary depending on the parents.

-As a cross between the Yorkie and Dachshund, the Dorkie has the best name among all Terrier mixes.
-Not only is it a great play on words, but it perfectly describes the personality of these hybrid dogs – little cute dorks.
+As a cross between the Yorkshire terrier and Dachshund, the Dorkie has the best name among all Terrier mixes.
+Not only is it a great play on words, but it perfectly describes the personality of these hybrid dogs: little cute dorks.

-They get along great with all people and especially loves playing with children.
+They get along great with all people, but especially love playing with older children.
 But because of how small and fragile they are, children must be supervised during playtime.
 Kids are rowdy and may hurt a Dorkie on accident.

-Dorkies will have the big floppy ears of a Dachshund but their coat resembles a Yorkie.
-Their coat colors will be more in-line with Yorkies as well, coming in black/brown, red/black or a solid brown.
+Dorkies will likely inherit the big floppy ears of a Dachshund but their coat will come from the Yorkie.
+The coat colors will be more in-line with Yorkies as well, coming in a glossy black and brown, red and black or a solid brown.

 13. Pit Heeler

-The American Pit Bull Terriers are often labeled as the most dangerous dogs, but there’s no guarantee that the Pit Heeler will inherit the same aggressive tendencies.
+The American Pit Bull Terrier is often labeled as the most dangerous dog breed, but there’s no guarantee that the Pit Heeler will inherit the same aggressive tendencies.
 Nonetheless, socialization early on is an absolute must for this dog.

-Keep in mind, they’re relatively rare, so not much is known about the Pit Heeler in terms of temperament and there is no standard for this designer breed.
+Keep in mind, they’re relatively rare, so not much is known about the Pit Heeler in terms of personality or temperament.
+As a result, there’s no standard for this designer breed either.
 However, we know that they can’t stand extreme heat due to their thick coats.

-The Schnairedale is the cross between a Standard Schnauzer and the Airedale Terrier.
-They’re one of the rarest Terrier mixes that we’ve found, and are relatively difficult to find on the market.
+The Schnairedale is the gorgeous cross between a Standard Schnauzer and the Airedale Terrier.
+They’re one of the rarest Terrier mixes that we’ve found, and are relatively difficult to find on the market (but not impossible!).

-Those that own a Schnairedale will tell you they’re fun-loving dogs that very much enjoy the company of loved ones.
-Furthermore, they’re playful by nature and get along great with other dogs.
+Owners that have a Schnairedale will tell you they’re fun-loving dogs that very much enjoy the company of loved ones.
+In fact, they love everyone.
+Schnairedales are playful by nature and get along great with other dogs – especially with bigger ones.

-Schnairedales are very confident and independent.
-As a result, they often assume the leadership role among the pack.
-You must be consistent and firm and establish dominance before they do.
+Schnairedales are confident and independent dogs, which explains why they’ll often try to assume the alpha role among the pack.
+You must be consistent and firm with training to establish pack-dominance before they do.

 15. Rat Cha

 The Rat Cha is the popular crossbreed of the Chihuahua and Rat Terrier.
-They’re small in size, but have a playful attitude and charming demeanor that few people can resist.
+Though they may be small, they have a playful attitude and a charming demeanor that few people can resist.
 That’s why they’re gaining lots of traction in the world of designer dogs.

 Most Rat Cha dogs will inherit the short coat from the Chihuahua.
 However, there are cases where they take on the long Rat Terrier coat.
-Ears could be erect or curled – it really depends on genetics and their parents.
+Ears could be erect or curled.
+This really depends on genetics and their parents.

-The Airedoodle is truly an interesting mix that doesn’t get the attention it deserves.
-This Poodle Airedale Terrier mix combines the most intelligent dog breed in the world with the “King of Terriers.”
+The Airedoodle is truly an interesting Terrier mix that doesn’t get the fame it deserves.
+Just think about it – this Terrier mix combines the elegant and highly intelligent Poodle with the “King of Terriers.”
 How can they not be incredible?

-Unsurprisingly, the result is an intelligent and athletic hybrid dog with an outstanding work ethic.
+Not surprisingly, the result is an intelligent and athletic hybrid dog with an outstanding work ethic.
 They are fairly easy to take care of and are highly trainable.
-Airedoodles have all the qualities and traits that you’d want in your family companion dog.
+Airedoodles have all the qualities and traits that you’d want in your family companion.